datawire/ambassador-docs/topics/using/circuit-breakers.md

-# Circuit Breakers
+# Circuit breakers

 Circuit breakers are a powerful technique to improve resilience.
 By preventing additional connections or requests to an overloaded service, circuit breakers limit the ["blast radius"](https://www.ibm.com/garage/method/practices/manage/practice_limited_blast_radius/) of an overloaded service.
 By design, Ambassador Edge Stack circuit breakers are distributed, i.e., different Ambassador Edge Stack instances do not coordinate circuit breaker information.

-## Circuit Breaker Configuration
+## Circuit breaker configuration

 Circuit breaking configuration can be set for all Ambassador Edge Stack mappings in the [`ambassador Module`](../../running/ambassador) or set per [`Mapping`](../mappings#configuring-mappings).